tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </div>
 <br>

-QUALIFIED TO WALLACHIA BUT COULDN'T GET VISAS, REPLACED BY MOUZ

-**What would success look like?** I don't mean to alarm you, but we may be witnessing the potential of ***3*** time TI winners Topson and Aui as coach!

-Sure, Topson already played a few matches with the Tundra boys during September's DreamLeague S21 and it was... fine?
-They only got 5-6th out of a 12 team tournament.
+Despite allllllll that... not too shabby, right?

+**What would success look like?** Saksa was off the grid for most of the year, but was dipping his toe back in the competitive waters on Team Bald starting in May.
+Nine proved that he hadn't rusted much during his time off during his Wallachia stand-in period and most saw the same in Saksa during the Bald qualifier runs.
+Tundra boys built different.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../img/ti13teams/1w.jpg" alt="Banner"></p>